 So what can you do about all of this?
 Well if you are a root program you should be looking at how you help address the above issues through the way you manage that program.

-If you are an end user?
+If you are a website operator?
 Well, the answer there is easy — adopt ACME-based certificate lifecycle management, keep an eye on Certificate Transparency logs for certificates issued by that long tail of CAs and consider specifying CAA restrictions that limit issuance to a small number of CAs.